HES-XPLAIN/hes-xplain.github.io/docs/documentation/dimlpfidex/dimlp/dimlptrn.md

 `Class = 1`
 :   The class predicted by the rule when the conditions are met.
 Here, the rule predicts class 1.

 It is followed by the global accuracy of the rules on the whole set.
-That means, ???
-[Comment on choisit la prédiction des règles pour chaque sample?
-Car plusieurs règles peuvent être activées]
+That means the accuracy of the ruleset in predicting the correct class for the samples, regardless of the model's predictions.
+It is accurate when there is a correct fidel activated rule, when no rule is activated and the model is correct, or when the activated rules are incorrect but all agree on the correct class.

 <hr style="border-top: 1px solid; width: 25%;">